Degradedness Under Cooperation: Diamond channels

 In~\cite{SanderovichShamaiSteinbergKramer:08p} the two-relay BDC was studied, under the assumption of oblivious relays - i.e., relays that are not informed about the codebook used by the main encoder, thus refer to the coding scheme at the BC input as a random code.
 Various models of MDC, with and without side information, were studied in~\cite{ LiSimeoneYener:13p,ZhaoDingKhisti:15p,BidokhtiKramer:16p,BidokhtiKramerShamai:17p,WangWiggerZaidi:18p, DiksteinBidokhtiShamai:22c}.

 In this section we focus on the BDC with two separated (i.e., non cooperating) relays, as depicted in Fig.~\ref{fig:BDC2}.
+Partial result is given also for cooperating relays, in Part 2 of Theorem~\ref{theo:BDC_main} below.
 A formal definition of capacity is omitted, for space considerations.
-We first derive a lower bound on the capacity, based on superposition coding, double binning of the messages and D\&F at both relays.
+We first derive a lower bound on the capacity, based on binning of the messages and D\&F at both relays.
 We then show that under suitable strong-MC conditions, the lower bound is tight, and achieves the cut-set bound.
 Define